-Prior to joining Stour, Stuart formed part of the management team at a nationwide solicitor’s firm based in Canary Wharf, London.
+Stuart joined Chambers after having been part of the management team at a solicitor’s firm based in Canary Wharf, London.
 Stuart gained significant advocacy experience in this role and regularly attended and conducted hearings in both the High and County Courts.

-Stuart’s practice is aimed at giving clear, practical and commercially minded advice.
+Stuart’s enjoys a mixed civil and financial remedy practice and is known for giving clear, practical and commercially minded advice.

-Stuart has experience in all types of interim and final hearings in the County Court.
+Stuart has experience in all types of interim, final and enforcement hearings in the County Court.

 Stuart has experience of commercial and contractual disputes and personal injury claims (across all tracks and including disposal hearings).

 Stuart has a strong practice in the field of Financial Remedies (including jurisdiction disputes and schedule 1 applications).